iurisman/aws-wordpress/README.md

 $ ssh -i /path/to/private/key ubuntu@<public-ip-address>
 ```

-2.3 Create an E IP Address and associate it with the running instance.
+2.3 Create an Elastic IP Address and associate it with the running instance.
 If you're
 restoring from a backup, reuse the Elastic IP Address from the server you're restoring.

 2.4 Update your domain's DNS A for mydomain.com (and likely CNAME for www.mydomain.com) records.
 Skip this step